 Besides my terrible sickness, I really do love it here and promise to share many stories soon!

 Anyways, moral of the story – these are tasty little suckers that don’t make a huge batch AND aren’t bad for you, so you truly have no reason to feel sorry for demolishing the whole pan.
-If you are paleo and can’t have storebought jam, you can make your own paleo jam (2016 update: I made these with my Strawberry Rhubarb Chia Jam) or you could fill them with almond butter (which I wish I would have thought of when I was making these.
-That would be totally delicious).
+If you follow a paleo diet and want to ensure these are too, you can make your own paleo jam (2016 update: I made these with my Strawberry Rhubarb Chia Jam) or you could fill them with almond butter…which I wish I would have thought of when I was making these.
+That would be totally delicious.

 - In a medium bowl, mix together all ingredients except for the jam and shape into a ball.
 Cover with plastic wrap and refrigerate for 30 minutes (or up to 24 hours).

-- Preheat oven to 375 and line a baking sheet with parchment paper or a Silpat baking sheet.
+- Preheat oven to 375ºF and line a baking sheet with parchment paper or a Silpat baking sheet.

 - Form 15 balls from the dough.
-Make an imprint in the centre of each cookie with your thumb and fill each imprint with jam.
+Make an imprint in the center of each cookie with your thumb and fill each imprint with jam.

-- Bake for 11 minutes for until light golden brown around the edges.
+- Bake for 10 minutes for until light golden brown around the edges.
 Remove from the oven and transfer to a cooling rack to cool completely.

 Recipe adapted from The Honour System